-- The homebuyer(s) has household income that is equal to or less than 80% of the area median income (AMI) adjusted for family size as published annually by HUD (see the Bank's public website for current limits) - The primary household members with earned income should demonstrate at least one full year of continuous employment. - The purchase price of the property must be supported by an appraisal completed not more than 90 days in advance of closing. - All individuals in title to the property must occupy the property for which the subsidy is being provided and must sign retention documents as described below in Section 8: Real Estate Retention Period. - The household's monthly housing expense (front-end ratio), including principal, interest, taxes, insurance, and homeowner's dues may not exceed 38% of the household's gross income at closing. - The homebuyer's mortgage loan term and amortization period may not be less than five years and 15 years, respectively.
-The homebuyer may not utilize a construction to permanent loan product to finance the purchase of the property.
+- HOP funds may only be made available to a first-time homebuyer.
+The Member must maintain a first-time homebuyer affidavit in the project file.
+A first-time homebuyer is an individual who meets the following criteria: - An individual who has had no ownership in a principal residence during a three-year period ending on the date of the purchase of the property. - The homebuyer(s) has household income, based on the location of the property being purchased, that is equal to or less than 80% of the area median income (AMI) adjusted for family size as published annually by HUD (see the Bank's public website for current limits). - The homebuyer(s) must complete a counseling/education program prior to the loan closing.
+Please refer to Housing Counseling Program section of this document.
+Further information may be found in the Counseling Resource Guide. - The homebuyer(s) must contribute a minimum of \$500 in personal cash funds toward the home's purchase transaction.
+These funds can be from earnest money deposits, closing costs paid outside of closing or cash brought to closing. - The mortgage amount(s) shall not exceed the sales price of the home. - An appraisal must be completed not more than 90 days in advance of closing. - All individuals in title to the property must occupy the property for which the subsidy is being provided and must sign retention documents as described below in Section 8: Real Estate Retention Period. - The household's final monthly housing expense ratio (front end ratio or PITI) including principal, interest, taxes, insurance, and applicable Homeowner Association -HOA dues may not exceed 40% of the household's gross income, as calculated by FHLBank Indianapolis. - The homebuyer's mortgage loan term and amortization period may not be less than five years and 15 years, respectively. - The homebuyer may not utilize a construction to permanent loan product to finance the purchase of the property.
 The property must be an existing dwelling. - The homebuyer may not acquire the property under the terms of a cash purchase.
-An amortizing mortgage must be transacted to purchase the property. - The homebuyer may not purchase the property under a non-arm's length transaction whereby the transaction's parties are related by blood or marriage. - Purchase transactions requiring funds to be escrowed for property rehabilitation or repairs are not eligible unless the rehabilitation/repair escrow is paid outside of closing or by a third party at closing as evidenced by either the Closing Disclosure or other documentation. - The homebuyer(s) may not be students with part-time or no income while in school who ordinarily would have a reasonable prospect for a substantial increase in income exceeding the AHP income eligibility limit upon entering the workforce full-time.
+An amortizing mortgage must be transacted to purchase the property. - If the purchase is a non-arm's length transaction, a transaction where the buyer and seller have a personal relationship, an appraisal supporting the agreed upon purchase price must be provided with the submission request. - Purchase transactions requiring funds to be escrowed for property rehabilitation or repairs are not eligible unless the rehabilitation/repair escrow is paid outside of closing or by a third party at closing as evidenced by either the Closing Disclosure or other documentation. - The homebuyer(s) may not be students with part-time or no income while in school who ordinarily would have a reasonable prospect for a substantial increase in income exceeding the AHP income eligibility limit upon entering the workforce full-time.
 In determining an applicant's eligibility, the Bank will consider factors including but not limited to the applicant's current student status, number of hours currently enrolled, anticipated date of graduation, and field of study.
 Supporting documentation will be required. - The homebuyer cannot receive for the same property more than one FHLBank Indianapolis grant of any kind, or more than one grant from any Federal Home Loan Bank, unless prior grants have been repaid or retention period has expired.